deepjavalibrary/djl-serving/serving/docs/lmi/deployment_guide/backend-selection.md

 Quantization can lead to lower quality outputs, but the quality degradation is usually acceptable and a better option than switching to a smaller model.
 Refer to the backend [user guides](../user_guides/README.md) to learn about the quantization methods available in each backend.

-Another option is to switch from GPU based instances to AWS Inferentia instances using Transformers NeuronX.
+Another option is to switch to different instance types that may be more cost-effective for your specific use case.
-These instances are typically cheaper than the equivalent G5/P4 instances, but Transformers NeuronX has less model architecture support than other backends.
-You can see what model architectures are supported by Transformers NeuronX in the [user guide](../user_guides/tnx_user_guide.md).

 Next: [Container Configuration](configurations.md)